jonipsaro/academic-kickstart/content/post/pymol/index.md

 ```

 <ol start='3'>
-  <li>Saving images can be accomplished at any time simply by using the selecting <code>File >> Save Image As</code> in the external GUI.
+  <li>Saving images can be accomplished at any time by using the selecting <code>File >> Save Image As</code> in the external GUI.
 Alternatively, the command line can be used as below.</li>
 </ol>

 ```python